Learning Difficulty Assessment

 If you think a learning assessment and a targeted intervention program might be helpful for your son or daughter the first step is to book an initial parent consultation.

-This is a parent-only consultation at our office in Port Melbourne.
+This is a parent-only consultation at our office in Middle Park.
 (We can also provide this consultation via phone for clients who are not local.)

 At this consultation the psychologist will review your child’s learning history and give you appropriate advice for their specific needs.

 If a full learning assessment is appropriate they will explain the process and give you the option of booking the service.